 Don’t Forget the Pad

 The carpet cushion, or underpad, is easily overlooked because it is not a feature that is visible once it is installed.
 Most of the underpad offered by builders as standard is, to put it bluntly, junk.
-It is not something that we would ever install in my home, or recommend to my customers.
-In fact, often the grade of underpad that is included in the price of the home is so low that we don’t even carry a similar offering in my store.
+It is not something that we would ever install in our homes, or recommend to customers.
+In fact, often the grade of underpad that is included in the price of the home is so low that stores may not even carry a similar offering.

 If you are planning to keep the builder’s carpet for longer than six months, then upgrade the underpad to the highest that the builder offers.
 If your budget is stretched thin, then we recommend upgrading the pad, and not the carpet.
 A higher grade pad will help a carpet to feel and perform much better.

 There are many different types of carpet cushion, and each builder likely offers something different.
 See what the builder is offering, and then have a look at the recommended minimum specifications for each type of pad.